csfeeser/Linux-Exercises/14 Using vim.md

 <img src="https://pbs.twimg.com/media/DWVgnPdXcAArUU9.jpg" width="300"/>

-0. Run the following command to download a .txt file!
+Run the following command to download a .txt file!

 `student@bchd:~$` `cd && wget https://raw.githubusercontent.com/csfeeser/Linux-Exercises/main/icecream.txt -qO icecream.txt`

 ### OBJECTIVES:
-- open the file you just downloaded
+- Open the file you just downloaded
-- edit the file so the first line contains your name
+- Edit the file so the first line contains your name
-- delete all but three of the ice cream flavors
+- Delete all but three of the ice cream flavors
 - Paste the following onto the end of the document:

 ```